KirkAlton-Class7/cognito-cli-auth-flow/notes.md

 > If HTTP API returns `{"message":"The incoming token has expired"}`, export a fresh `ACCESS_TOKEN` before retesting.
 API Gateway rejected the request before Lambda ran.

 Manual token test:

+This is the same test without shell variables.
+Pasting the access token by hand is useful during the first pass because it reinforces which token belongs in the bearer header.

 ```bash
 curl -i \